ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 ## With ISCE2 or gdal

 If you plan to use this stitcher with ISCE2 or require `gdal` (not just `rasterio`), then the environment will be more complicated.
 Currently, we have an example environment for use with staging a DEM with `isce2` in `environments/environment-isce.yml` and an associated notebook [here](./notebooks/Staging_a_DEM_for_ISCE2.ipynb), which requires older versions of `gdal` and `Proj`.
-The most up-to-date environment is in the Dockerized TopsApp [workflow](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp) and is used in our testing suite.
+The most up-to-date environment is in the Dockerized TopsApp [workflow](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/environment.yml).

 ## For Development